Standards of Personal Conduct

 It is not possible to set forth with specificity each area of expectation for personal conduct.
 Nevertheless, the following are issues of specific concern with regard to expected standards of personal conduct.
 This list is not exclusive and all employees are expected to act in accordance with the expectations set forth above, even if a specific act of misconduct is not described below.

-• The university respects the dignity of all students, faculty, staff, and visitors and expects all employees to show the same respect and concern for others without regard to rank or position, demonstrating professionalism, courtesy, honesty, and care in the performance of their duties.
+• The university respects the dignity of all students, faculty, staff, and visitors and expects all employees to show the same concern for others without regard to rank or position, demonstrating honesty and care in the performance of their duties.
 Employees may not engage in any activities on the job that would place in danger the safety of others, nor may employees bring onto university premises or carry in university vehicles any items that could create a potentially hazardous or offensive work environment.
 (Also see policy on Possession of Weapons.)

 • Each employee is personally responsible for all university assets and property assigned to the employee.
 Each employee is responsible for providing a full accounting of all university assets and material for which the employee has responsibility.